 A tax disregard of €200 is being introduced in respect of personal income received by households who sell residual electricity, which they generate, back to the grid.

 Help to Buy (HTB) Incentive

-The Help to Buy (HTB) incentive scheme which allows first time buyers to claim tax relief up to €30,000 will be extended until the end of 2021.
+The Help to Buy (HTB) incentive scheme which allows first time buyers to claim a refund of income tax and deposit interest retention tax up to €30,000 will be extended for 2022.

 Vehicle Registration Tax (VRT)

 The €5,000 relief for Battery Electric vehicles is being extended to end 2023.